JesusEsquivelG/CnCovsimJe/README.md

 # CnCovsimJe
-Code to reproduce the results in the article submission to RSTA journal.
+Code to reproduce the results in the article submission to Proceedings of the Royal Society A journal.
 It is neccesary a computer with linux or MacosX and install gcc and tclsh.

 To reproduce the results of the Fig4,